python-ellar/ellar/docs/caching.md

 The cache decorator takes the following arguments:

-- `timeout`: the amount of time (in seconds) for which the response data should be cached.
+- `ttl`(time to live): the amount of time (in seconds) for which the response data should be cached.
 - `key_prefix` (optional): a string that is used to prefix the cache key, allowing for easy differentiation between different cache items.
 - `version` (optional): a string that is used to version the cache key, allowing for cache invalidation when the data schema changes.
 - `backend` (optional): the name of the cache backend to use for storing the cached data.
 By default, the `default` cache backend is used.